dah007/_f1sp/README.md

 ## 📞 Support

 In general, this is offered as is, with no warranty.
 That said, if you need help figuring an issue.
 Or just have general questions, let me know <a href="mailto:dah007@me.com">email me</a>.

+## Legal

+All content presented on this site, including statistics, predictions, and analyses, is provided for informational and entertainment purposes only.
+This site respects all copyright laws and intellectual property rights.
+Any Formula 1-related trademarks, logos, or content remain the property of their respective owners.
+Do not think bad thoughts about Happy Fun Ball.
+This site is not affiliated with Formula 1 or its parent organizations.
+If you believe any material featured on this site violates copyright or intellectual property laws, please contact us immediately for review and resolution.